hepplerj/machinesvalley/about.md

 subjects and themes covered in my dissertation chapters.
 Various aspects of the project are bound to change over time.

+### About the Author

+I am Jason Heppler, a Ph.D. candidate at the University of Nebraska-Lincoln and the Academic Technology Specialist for the Department of History at Stanford University.

 ### Contributing

 If you are interested in collaborating or contributing to the data I